torjeikenes/Python-Projects/README.md

 # Python-Projects
 These are many projects that I will try to complete using python.
 I will not do all of them, but the ones I find interesting.
 I will start with the first list and then continue on the the next list.
+I will not do them in order.

 ##Completed